metinncetinn/metinncetinn/README.md

 ###

 <p align="left">👩‍💻  About Me <br><br>I am a graduate of Necmettin Erbakan University, Department of Computer Engineering.
 I am responsible, eager to learn and a team player.
-I enjoy exploring new technologies and have a strong interest in user interfaces and backend development.
+I enjoy exploring new technologies.
+I have a strong interest in user interfaces and backend development.
 I am actively working on various projects to improve my skills in these areas.
 With my predisposition to teamwork and sense of responsibility, I am ready to add value to projects.

 Feel free to reach out to me at metinncetinn96@gmail.com.<br><br> In my spare time, I ride a bike 🚲️ and I love traveling and exploring new places 🌍. </p>